Linnk/reactant/README.md

-# Reactant JS
+# Reactant — Reactive Pattern Design

-This project is intented to be a small and ligthweight reactive library.
+This project is intented to be a small and ligthweight “reactive” library.
+I believe the “new” paradigm recently called “reactive programming” is amazing.
+It makes code beautiful, orginized and easy to read.

-I believe the “new” paradigm recently called “reactive programming” is a good one.
-It makes code beautiful orginized and easy to read.
-I also think is not fair to be force into a big, slow and complex library, so I created this little fella for small projects to get the benefits of _pure reactive components_, without the drag of using a ridiculous transpiler.
+I also think is not fair to be force into a big/complex library, so I created this little fella for really small projects.

+## Why are you losing your time?

+Don't know.
+I want to see if I can implement something that feels like doing chemistry.

-**Disclaimer:** This is project is not yet production-ready.
+**Note**: This library is NOT yet production-ready.